What is the Relayer?

 How It Works

-- You call a claim function in the SDK (e.g.,
+- You call a burner factory in the SDK (e.g.

-- The SDK submits a claim request to the relayer via
+- The SDK submits the request to the relayer via

-POST /v1/claims - The relayer validates the request, builds the on-chain transactions, and submits them
+POST /v1/claims. - The relayer validates, builds the on-chain transactions, and submits them.

 - The SDK polls

-GET /v1/claims/{request_id}until the claim reaches a terminal status - The claimed tokens appear in your encrypted balance or public ATA
+GET /v1/claims/{request_id}until the request reaches a terminal status. - The burned tokens appear in the destination ETA or ATA.

 SDK Integration